 Checked exceptions should not simply be suppressed by catching the exceptions with an empty or trivial catch block.
 The catch block must either recover from the exceptional condition, rethrow the exception by propagating it to an enclosing scope or throw an exception that is appropriate to the context of the catch block.

-Unchecked exceptions, such as ArithmeticException, can be ignored in the program and the program will still compile.
+Unchecked exceptions, such as ArithmeticException, can be ignored in the program, and the program will still compile.
 However, should an exception occur, how the exception should be handled might not be specified.
 Unchecked errors are mainly due to programming errors that should be fixed to prevent the unchecked exception from occurring again.

 Variables defined in a try block are only local, so if they are needed in the catch block, define and initialize the variables outside of the try block.